-Student Desktop (SD) and Student Desktop Anywhere (SDA)
+Student Desktop Anywhere (SDA) - for students only

-The University uses Student Desktop (SD) / Student Desktop Anywhere (SDA) as a way of providing students with a Windows desktop environment with all-in-one access to the Online Library, I-drive, Office 2016, SPSS, Endnote and faculty specific applications without the need to install any software.
+Student Desktop (SD) / Student Desktop Anywhere (SDA) provides remote access for students with a Windows desktop environment without the need to install any software.
+SD(A) offers all-in-one access to the Online Library, I-drive, Office 2016, and various other software like Atlas.ti, Complete Anatomy, EndNote, SPSS, MATLAB, and R, as well as faculty specific applications.

-- For easy access, the SDA web login user manual explains everything step by step.
+- For easy access to SDA, install the VMware Horizon client.
+SDA web login user manual explains everything step-by-step.

-- This services are only available to UM students.
+- Be aware that these services are only available to UM students.

 The Maastricht University VPN – Virtual Private Network – connects your device safely to the university network.
 This is a service for UM staff working at remote locations.